All Sports Schedule

 ODU Overcomes Two Deficits in 3-2 OT Win Over Middle Tennessee

-Angie Hind Recaps 3-2 Victory Over Middle Tennessee Box Score Season Stats
+Opens in a new window Box Score Opens in a new window Season Stats Opens in a new window Angie Hind Recaps 3-2 Victory Over Middle Tennessee

 NORFOLK, Va. - The Old Dominion women’s soccer team (8-3-2, 2-3-0 C-USA) overcame two deficits to defeat Middle Tennessee (5-7-1, 2-2-1 CUSA) by 3-2 score in the first overtime session on Friday night at the ODU Soccer Complex.